Your web browser is outdated and may be insecure

 Another thing that feels good about writing a Will is planning gifts for good causes.
 If you choose to support a charity in your Will, it costs you nothing and means you’ll make a difference and be appreciated for years to come.

-Gifts that come to the RCN Foundation through wills make a huge difference to nurses, midwives and health care support workers.
+Gifts that come to the RCN Foundation through wills make a huge difference to nurses, midwives and healthcare support workers.

-• A £250 gift enables us to help a health care worker leave an abusive domestic situation
+• A £250 gift enables us to help a healthcare worker leave an abusive domestic situation

 • A £1000 gift gives a midwife the funds to pursue a Masters in Advanced Clinical Practice